ideawu/ssdb-docs/src/users.md

 [QIHU 360 Online Game](http://wan.360.cn/) is the first major user of SSDB.
 Whenever a user logs in the website, join a game, a pop message is received, SSDB queries are executed.
 QIHU 360 Online Game serves hundreds of millions of users, millions active per day.

+QIHU migrated its Redis instances to SSDB, and it uses less servers for storage now.

 ---

 ## <a href="#gongchang" name="gongchang">Gongchang</a>